ohexel/comsocsci/README.md

 Learn R, in R. https://swirlstats.com

-[Scipy Lecture Notes] (www.scipy-lectures.org) "Tutorials on the scientific Python ecosystem: a quick introduction to central tools and techniques.
+[Scipy Lecture Notes](www.scipy-lectures.org) "Tutorials on the scientific Python ecosystem: a quick introduction to central tools and techniques.
 The different chapters each correspond to a 1 to 2 hours course with increasing level of expertise, from beginner to expert.

 ### Reading lists